 - Mail your application to the appropriate USCIS lockbox.
 This depends on where you are living.
 See here for the correct mailing address.
 We recommend that you make a copy of your application file before mailing.
-Your application must be received by USCIS the business day before your current OPT expires, and no later than 60 days after Boise State University issued your STEM OPT I-20 (issue date is by the DSO’s signature).
+Your application must be received by USCIS the business day before your current OPT expires.
+You must also make sure that your application is received by USCIS no more than 60 days after Boise State University issued your STEM OPT I-20 (issue date is by the DSO’s signature).

 OPT Photo Specifications

-- Photos submitted for STEM OPT cannot be taken more than 30 days before you submit your application.
-Instructions for photos are on page 8 of the form 1-765 instructions
+- Instructions for photos are on page 20 of the form 1-765 instructions

-- Photos must be in color with full face, frontal view on a white background
+- Color with full face, frontal view on a white background

-- Photos must be unmounted, printed on thin paper, glossy and not retouched
+- Unmounted, printed on thin paper, glossy and not retouched

-- Photos should be passport style; 2×2 inches, with the distance from the top of your head to just below your chin about 1 3/8 inches
+- Passport style; 2×2 inches, with the distance from the top of your head to just below your chin about 1 3/8 inches

 - Using a soft pencil or felt pen, lightly print your name on the back of each photo